radareorg/r2con2018/ctf/README.md

 [https://rada.re/con](https://rada.re/con)

+#GAMES
+Contains most of the bins from the ctf.

 # CTF

 * Leave your write-ups at this point: Create a folder with your nickname and put the write-up inside.